IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 ### Inputs

-Below is the list if all inputs that the developers may set to configure the grid look/behavior:
+Below is the list of all inputs that the developers may set to configure the grid look/behavior:
 | Name | Type | Description |
 | :--- |:--- | :--- |
 | id  | string  | Unique identifier of the Grid |